nikit0ns/Ukrainian_IT_Communities/CONTRIBUTING.md

 **You want to contribute to the Ukrainian IT Communities List?
 That's great news!**

+**Please, fork this repository and create a PR to the [Pull Request Template](https://github.com/nikit0ns/Ukrainian_IT_Communities/blob/master/.github/Pull_Request_Template.md) branch of this repository.**

 **Please, follow simple rules before submitting a PR:**